How to Save on Moving Costs to New York City: Guide

 A common misconception about moving prices is that they are set in stone.

-Moving companies really are in need of sales, so if you ask politely and mention your moving budget, they will be willing to work with you.
+Moving companies need sales, so if you ask politely and mention your moving budget, they will be willing to work with you.

 Movers love to have a business that's booked way in advance, and this is something you can use to your advantage.